darwinia-network/docs/docs/evm/tutorial/chain/run-archive-node.md

 ### Run An Archive Node

+!!! note
-> 💡 Note: Most of the arguments are the same between different networks.
+    Most of the arguments are the same between different networks.
 However, please note that the `-chain`, `-base-path` and `-chain` after `--` refer to the relay chain in the last line.

 - For Darwinia Chain